Managing wombat mange

 What is mange?

 Mange is not a disease but an infestation of the mange mite.
-The mites burrow under the skin where they deposit eggs, this causes intense discomfort and over time thick plaques that look like scabs and ridges form over the wombat’s body.
+The mites burrow under the skin where they deposit eggs.
+This causes intense discomfort for the wombat and over time, thick plaques that look like scabs and ridges form over its body.
 These plaques become dry and split open, then the wounds become infected and flyblown.

-Mange Management is a local community group based in Beaconsfield Upper which services the shire and beyond.
-Residents are welcome to help treat wombat mange on their property or assist the mange management group with their work.
+Mange Management is a local community group based that services the shire and beyond.